 Well, they didn't interview the witnesses that signed, had sworn affidavits they signed under penalty of perjury.

-It was interesting that Josh Hawley responding to Pat Toomey, you know, had to remind Pennsylvania's senator that since the 19th century, the Pennsylvania Constitution required all votes to be cast in person with narrowly defined exceptions.
+It was interesting that Josh Hawley, responding to Pat Toomey, you know, had to remind Pennsylvania senator that since the 19th century, the Pennsylvania Constitution required all votes to be cast in person with narrowly defined exceptions.

-Well, the state legislature, it's widely acknowledged that by the way, by Pennsylvania courts, they have ruled on this question multiple times, but it didn't stop the state legislature from not following the Constitution by enacting a law, was it bill number 70, that purported to permit voting by mail for any reason directly contradicting what is the state constitution.
+Well, the state legislature, it's widely acknowledged that, by the way, by Pennsylvania courts, they have ruled on this question multiple times, but it didn't stop the state legislature from not following the Constitution by enacting a law, was it Bill No. 70 that purported to permit voting by mail for any reason directly contradicting what is the state constitution.

 They actually have a process for amending the Constitution in Pennsylvania.

-Uh, in spite of questions about uh from my understanding and every legal expert I talk to, Pence's role of ceremonial, but Pence has now said he welcomes the efforts of lawmakers like Ted Cruz and Josh Hawley.
+In spite of questions about, from my understanding and every legal expert I talk to, Pence's role is ceremonial, but Pence has now said he welcomes the efforts of lawmakers like Ted Cruz and Josh Hawley.

 So, you know, what is it?